 As a result of this static sensing, linear reconstruction methods are heavily reliant on optimally placed sensors for the inverse problem to be well-conditioned \cite{manohar_data-driven_2018, drmac_new_2016}.
 In general, determining optimal sensor locations is a combinatorially hard problem and is infeasible for large search spaces.
 For smaller spaces, there exist a number of well-known techniques for sensor placement \cite{boyd_convex_2004, joshi_sensor_2009, caselton_optimal_1984, krause_near-optimal_2008, lindley_measure_1956, sebastiani_maximum_2000, paninski_asymptotic_2005}, but they become computationally intractable in high-dimensional systems.
-Greedy algorithms, such as the QR decomposition with column pivoting, offer approximate solutions in larger search spaces and are thus critical in enabling accurate reconstructions for high-dimensional systems \cite{manohar_data-driven_2018, drmac_new_2016}.
+Instead, convex relaxations of the problem become necessary for obtaining approximate solutions.
+A greedy search using the QR decomposition with column pivoting offers one approximate solution and such methods have been critical in enabling accurate reconstructions of high-dimensional systems \cite{manohar_data-driven_2018, drmac_new_2016}.
 However, greedy algorithms suffer from the fact that there is no guarantee that the sensor locations found are physically implementable; for instance, measuring sea-surface temperature in the middle of the Pacific Ocean is significantly more challenging than taking measurements along the coast.
 Variations of greedy search algorithms can incorporate additional constraints, such as cost and sensor fidelity~\cite{clark_sensor_2020, clark_multi-fidelity_2021, clark_greedy_2019, manohar_optimized_2019}, but often at the expense of reconstruction accuracy.
 The use of SDNs helps mitigate the dependence on sensor location, but still is greatly aided by principled sensor placement schemes \cite{williams_data-driven_2022}.